jonase/eastwood/README.md

 * Clojure 1.4.0 - Use Eastwood 0.1.5 or earlier.

-The `.cljc` files introduced in Clojure 1.7.0 are _not_ linted yet.
+The `.cljc` files introduced in Clojure 1.7.0 are linted, starting with Eastwood version 0.2.4.
+Earlier Eastwood versions ignore such files.
-Their contents are ignored.

 ## Installation & Quick usage